vshaveyko/activerecord_reindex/README.md

 1. Add config for selecting reindex adapter.
 2. Add config for selection asyncronous reindex queue.
 3. Add config for selecting different job wrappers.
+4. Add support for other rails versions on demand(Currently only rails5)
+5. Update many-to-x associations records in single job(Configurable)

 ## Development